open-power-ref-design/standalone-swift/README.rst

 Object Storage (OpenStack Swift)
 ================================

-Genral information about Openstack Swift can be found at:
+General information about Openstack Swift can be found at:

     - https://wiki.openstack.org/wiki/Swift